NickChubb/dockerman/README.md

 ## Coming Soon (when I have time)

-- Additional security features (Email to admin on unsuccessful login attempt, timeouts after too many login attempts, etc.)
+- Additional security features (Email to admin on unsuccessful login attempt, etc.)
 - Deploy programs as containers based on Docker scripts
 - Updating config screen to be more user friendly
 - Display more server information (memory, storage, etc.)
-- Major React refactors to make different screens work consistently
 - Demo dockerman app